-The "Dial Button" allows you to make a call from AP.
-To use the dial feature you first need to select a line (put it on the speakerphone, handset, or a hybrid) and then press the "Dial" button.
-The following screen will then be displayed.
+The "Dial Button" enables you to make a call from AP.
+To use the dial feature you first need to select a line (put the line on the speakerphone, handset, or a hybrid) and then press the "Dial" button.
+The following screen will then be displayed or pressed on the keypad.
+Since this is the case, this works just like a regular phone, if you make a mistake dialing the number, you must hang the line up, pick it back up and then retry.